Public Service Act 2020

 "Protection from being sued for public service workers doing their job honestly"

-If you are a public service chief executive, Deputy Commissioner, or public service employee, you are protected from being sued for doing your job in good faith.
-This means you will not be liable in civil proceedings for actions or decisions you make when you are trying to do your job properly.
-You can also check out section 6 of the Crown Proceedings Act 1950 for more information about this.
+If you are a public service chief executive, Deputy Commissioner, or public service employee, you are protected from being sued in certain situations.
+You are protected when you do something or do not do something in good faith while doing your job or using your powers.
+You can also look at section 6 of the Crown Proceedings Act 1950 to learn more about this.
+This means you will not be held liable in civil proceedings for your good-faith actions or decisions.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.